Drummer143/spotify-clone/README.md

 - [ ] Refreshing access token - ?
 - [ ] Download desktop app page - ?
 - [ ] Rewrite all styles from tailwindCSS to Sass - ?
+- [ ] Use proxy for all images

 ## BUGS: ##
-- [ ] Incorrect placeholder displaying in Item Card
+- [x] Incorrect placeholder displaying in Item Card
-- [ ] Use proxy for all images
 - [ ] Fix Warnings called by Image tags
-- [ ] Fix bottom paddings in all page
+- [x] Fix bottom paddings in all page
-- [ ] Fix "0" error
+- [ ] Fix falsy displaying in JSX